Seeed-Studio/wiki-documents/docs/Sensor/ReSpeaker/ReSpeaker_Lite/reSpeaker_lite_introduction.md

 ---
 description: ReSpeaker Lite
-title: ReSpeaker Lite
+title: Get Started
 keywords:
 - reSpeaker
 image: https://files.seeedstudio.com/wiki/wiki-platform/S-tempor.png
-slug: /reSpeaker_usb_v3
+slug: /reSpeaker_lite_introduction
 last_update:
-  date: 4/11/2024
+  date: 6/28/2024
   author: Jessie
 ---

 ## Introduction

-ReSpeaker Lite is a 2 mic
+ReSpeaker Lite is a plug-and-play modular voice interface to hack things around you.
+Let you interact with your home appliances, your plant, your office, your internet-equipped devices, or any other things in your daily life, all by your voice.
+The ReSpeaker project provides hardware components and software libraries to build voice-enabled device.